 Bonus tip: Business insurance can also show your professionalism.
 Clients often see insurance as a sign a financially responsible business owner.
-Read "Behind the Contract: Business Lawyers on Insurance Requirements" for more details.
+Read "Why some contracts require small business insurance" for more details.

 Janet Attard, founder and CEO of small business information site Business Know-How, says advertising where your competitor advertises has two advantages for new businesses.